 • If you had an engagement session, you'll view your gallery two weeks after the session (and have the option to use an image for Save-the-Date cards).

-• We'll speak again two months before your wedding.
+• We'll speak again roughly 6 weeks before your wedding.
 I'll give you a questionnaire to fill out and a Posed Portraits Checklist.

 • I'll create a timeline in regards to photography on your wedding day.

-• We'll schedule our last meeting for a month before your date, either in person or over the phone to go over the details of your wedding day.
+• We'll schedule our last meeting several weeks before your date, either in person or over the phone to go over the details of your wedding day.

 Things to think about when planning: